U.S. Route 301 in Florida: Sarasota through Hillsborough County

 At Six Mile Creek, an overpass takes US 301 over the tracks of CSX's "A-line", one of the railroad company's main lines through Florida (also used by Amtrak's Silver Star passenger trains), and CR 574, which is only accessible from local connecting roads.
 It then crosses the first bridge over the Tampa Bypass Canal before intersecting SR 574 in East Lake-Orient Park.
 At the Florida State Fairgrounds, US 301 has a parclo interchange with Interstate 4 and U.S. Route 92 (SR 600).
 A reconstruction project took place in the early-2000s with provisions for a future ramp from westbound US 92, that are currently being obstructed by the Tampa Bypass Canal and land owned by the Vandenberg Airport.
 Near the northern end of Vandenberg Airport, US 301 crosses over a flood channel that runs between the Hillsborough River and Tampa Bypass Canal on the southern border of Temple Terrace.

 Between Temple Terrace and Thonotosassa, the hidden SR 43 leaves US 301 and joins County Road 580 at Harney Road, and the new hidden road becomes SR 41.
 Former sections of Harney Road are on hills on the northwest and northeast corners, both of which were designed to go around a former railroad bridge for a line that no longer exists.
 After crossing under I-75 with no access for the last time, and the Tampa Bypass Canal again shortly afterwards, US 301 encounters the eastern terminus of SR 582 and its hidden County extension, County Road 582.

 County Road 43 ends at US 301 in Thonotosassa along Harney Road, and US 301 loses more of its easterly trajection.
 Here, it serves as the northern terminus of Mango Road, and later Stacy Road, Sargeant Wilderness Memorial Park, and extension of Hillsborough River State Park.
-After passing by a field used for the Tampa Machinery Auctions, Route 301 officially runs along the eastern end of Hillsborough River State Park, which it will eventually enter.
+After passing by a field used for the Tampa Machinery Auctions, US 301 officially runs along the eastern end of Hillsborough River State Park, which it will eventually enter.
 The same former railroad line that was encountered near Harney Road is visible along the east side of US 301 throughout the park and beyond.
 The last moderate intersection US 301 encounters before finally entering the park is the northern terminus of McIntosh Road.
 One residential area can be found on a minor side road off to the left, but the rest of the road is surrounded by parkland.
 US 301 leaves the park almost as instantly as it crosses the Pasco County line.